 When it comes to offline marketing in Japan, magazine ads are very effective for online stores if you have the right budget, especially when it comes to branded or fashion products and consumer goods.
 There are many different types of magazines that satisfy a variety of niches in Japan, so targeting can be easy if you pick the right magazine within your niche.

-You can see our full slidedeck on this topic on slideshare and also watch our webinar below.
+You can see our full slidedeck on this topic on slideshare.

 If you have any questions on this topic or would like more information, you can email us at firstname.lastname@example.org and we will respond accordingly.

 Photo by: Swang168